g-etorri/articles/jncie-self-study/general-sys-features/4-interfaces-configs.md

 ge-0/0/2.0  up               1g   ge-0/0/0.110     1 master                 120
 ge-0/0/3.0  down             1g   ge-0/0/0.110     1 master                 120
 ```
-Now you get what I meant — I think hahaha.
+Now you get what I meant...
+I think hahaha.
 With one interface down, the priority value drops to 120.
 And if we disable the other backbone interface, it will drop to 90.
 Let’s check it out.